-To calculate the flow for an induction system when you only know the throttle-bore diameters (not the rated flow), select the right-hand radio button.
-Enter the number of "stacks" or "barrels," the diameter of the throttle-bores, and select between Butterfly or Flat-Side throttle configurations (a Flat-Side is a slide-valve throttle that, when opened fully, provides no restriction to flow).
-The calculator will estimate the appropriate airflow for the entire system (flow for each throttle times the number of throttles).
+diameter is known, select the right-hand radio button.
+First, make sure the pressure-drop value matches your application (typically, 1.5-inHg is used for four-barrel carburetors, injectors, etc., while 3.0-inHg is primarily used for 2-bbl carburetors.
+Enter the number of "stacks" or "barrels," the diameter of the throttle-bores, and select between Butterfly or Flat-Side throttle configurations (a Flat-Side is a slidevalve throttle that, when opened fully, provides no throttle restriction to flow).
+The calculator will estimate the appropriate airflow for the overall induction system (flow for each throttle times the number of throttles).
 To apply the calculated airflow to the simulated engine, press the Apply button.